 The misconception that a hysterectomy leads to weight loss may be linked to the use of hysterectomies to treat several types of cancer, including:

 In some cases, this surgery is used in conjunction with chemotherapy.
 Chemotherapy has a number of side effects, including nausea, vomiting, and weight loss.
 Some people may mistake chemotherapy-related weight loss for a side effect of a hysterectomy.

 Hysterectomies also help to reduce chronic pain and heavy bleeding caused by fibroids, endometriosis, and other conditions.
 When these symptoms resolve after surgery, you might find that you have a lot more energy for physical activity, potentially leading to weight loss.

 If you’ve recently had a hysterectomy and lost a lot of weight, follow up with your doctor, especially if you can’t think of any other factors that may be causing it.

 While a hysterectomy isn’t directly linked to weight loss, it may be related to weight gain in some people.
-A 2009 prospective study suggests that premenopausal women who’ve had a hysterectomy without the removal of both ovaries have a higher risk for weight gain, compared with women who haven’t had the surgery.
+A suggests that premenopausal women who’ve had a hysterectomy without the removal of both ovaries have a higher risk for weight gain, compared with women who haven’t had the surgery.
 More research is needed to fully understand the potential link between hysterectomies and weight gain.